voxpupuli/puppet-cron/README.md

   * `mode`        - optional - defaults to "0644"

 Example:
-  This would create the file `/etc/cron.d/mysqlbackup_monthly` and run the command "mysqldump -u root mydb" as root at 3:40 AM the 1st of every month, like the above generic example:
+  This would create the file `/etc/cron.d/mysqlbackup_monthly` and run the command `mysqldump -u root mydb` as root at 3:40 AM the 1st of every month, like the above generic example:

     cron::monthly { 'mysqlbackup_monthly':
       minute  => '40',
       hour    => '3',
       date    => '1',
       user    => 'root',
-      command => 'mysqldump -u root mydb';
+      command => 'mysqldump -u root mydb',
     }

 ## Contributors: